apache/couchdb/src/docs/src/config/csrt.rst

         spawned by way of `rexi_server:init_p/3`.
-This is the primary mechanism for inducing database RPC operations within CouchDB, and these init_p metrics aim to provide node level understandings of the workloads being induced by other coordinator proceses.
+This is the primary mechanism for inducing database RPC operations within CouchDB, and these init_p metrics aim to provide node level understandings of the workloads being induced by other coordinator processes.
 This is especially relevant for databases on subsets of a cluster resulting in non-uniform workloads, these metrics are tailored to provide insight into what work is being spawned on each node in the cluster as a function of time.